-Allegany College of Maryland is required to inform prospective and current students of important College policies, including Non-Discrimination, Title IX, Clery Act, Heroin & Opioid, Drug and Alcohol Use, Academic Disabilities, FERPA, and Accreditation.
+Allegany College of Maryland is required to inform prospective and current students of important College policies, including Non-Discrimination, Title IX, Child Abuse Mandated Reports, Clery Act, Heroin & Opioid, Drug and Alcohol Use, Academic Disabilities, FERPA, Accreditation, and Medical Disclosure Procedure.

 Please read below for more information on these important College policies.